princeton-nlp/SWE-agent/README.md

 ### 🏎️ Express Setup + Run

+> [!WARNING]
+> Our containers on dockerhub are currently only provided for arm64.
+> If you run on another architecture, please use the instructions for the setup
+> with conda (next section).

 You can run the software directly using Docker.

 1. [Install Docker](https://docs.docker.com/engine/install/), then start Docker locally.